paul-minniti/IgniteHub/README.md

 ### Profitability Projections:

 Profitability projections for IgniteHub will depend on the balance between revenue and expenses.
-The goal is to reach profitability as soon as possible by acquiring a steady stream of clients and managing expenses effectively.
+The goal is to reach profitability as soon as possible by acquiring a steady stream of users and managing expenses effectively.

 ## Funding